How Does the Rainfall Behave in Bolivia? A Full Overview

 Cobija15403551895

-Average rainfall, for both dry and wet seasons, in the main cities of Bolivia.
+Average rainfall, for both dry and wet seasons, in Bolivia’s main cities.

 Source: https://senamhi.gob.bo/index.php/clima

-Bolivia has 6 different climates, each one with its own average rainfall during the year.
-This is because the country has 2 key features that trigger this.
-First, Bolivia is divided by the Los Andes Mountains chain, which provokes very opposite climates and rainfalls in both the East and the West of the country.
-Also, this mountain chain has its own climate in the valleys located in its foothills, which is well-tempered and balanced.
+Bolivia has *six distinct climates*, each with its own average annual rainfall.
+This diversity is primarily due to two key geographical features.
+First, Bolivia is divided by the Andes Mountain range, which creates contrasting climates and rainfall patterns in the eastern and western parts of the country.
+The mountain chain also has its own temperate and balanced climate in the valleys located in its foothills.

-The 2nd key feature is that Bolivia is not located right at the center of South America, nor at the very South, which results in the country having its north immersed in a very hot rainy Amazonian climate, while its south is a still very warm region, called the Gran Chaco, but where sometimes it rarely rains, as the Gran Chaco is closer to the South Pole.
+Second, Bolivia’s location—not directly at the center of South America, nor at the extreme south—results in the northern part of the country experiencing a very hot, rainy Amazonian climate, while the southern part is a still-warm region, called the Gran Chaco, but with infrequent rainfall, as the Gran Chaco is closer to the South Pole.

-• In the Altiplanic West (where La Paz, El Alto, Oruro, and Potosí cities are located), the rain is moderate, being a dry place at the middle of the year and a humid place at the end of the year.
+• In the Altiplanic West (where the cities of *La Paz, El Alto, Oruro, and Potosí* are located), rainfall is moderate, with dry conditions in the middle of the year and humid conditions at the end of the year.

-• In the rugged Center (where Cochabamba, Sucre, and Tarija are located) the rain is mild, being a relatively dry place at the middle of the year and a humid place at the end of the year.
+• In the rugged Center (where *Cochabamba, Sucre, and Tarija* are located), rainfall is mild, with relatively dry conditions in the middle of the year and humid conditions at the end of the year.

-• In the tropical East (where Santa Cruz and Trinidad are located) the rainfall is quite a lot there, but it becomes moderate in the middle of the year, with still rainy days.
+• In the tropical East (where *Santa Cruz and Trinidad* are located), rainfall is quite substantial, becoming moderate in the middle of the year, though still with rainy days.

-• In the Amazonian North (where Cobija is located) the average rainfall is very high there the whole year, but it gets a little bit lower in the middle of the year.
+• In the Amazonian North (where *Cobija* is located), average rainfall is very high throughout the year, decreasing slightly in the middle of the year.

-• The Chiquitania region (where no important cities are located), is the transition between the arid hot Chaco and the tropical very humid Amazonas.
-It has less rain than in the Amazonian regions, but still gets a lot.
+• The Chiquitania region (*where no major cities are located*) is a transitional zone between the arid, hot Chaco and the tropical, very humid Amazon.
+It receives less rain than the Amazonian regions, but still a considerable amount.

-• In the dried Chaco South (where no important cities are located) there is not too much rain the whole year, but in the middle of the year, it becomes quite an arid land with very little rainfall.
+• In the arid Chaco South (*where no major cities are located*), there isn’t much rainfall throughout the year, and in the middle of the year, it becomes a very arid region with minimal rainfall.

 Amazonian North1,5403551,895